Martyrology of Tallaght

 The Martyrology of Tallaght, which is closely related to the Félire Óengusso or Martyrology of Óengus the Culdee, is an eighth- or ninth-century Irish-language martyrology, a list of saints and their feast days assembled by Máel Ruain and/or Óengus the Culdee at Tallaght Monastery, near Dublin.
 The Martyrology of Tallaght is in prose and contains two sections for each day of the year, one general and one for Irish saints.
 It also has a prologue and an epilogue.

-Prologue and Irish paganism

-The prologue contains a famous verse on the declining pagan faith in Ireland:

-Senchatraig na ngente/iman roerud rudad/itfossa can adrad/amail Lathrach Lugdach.

-Ind locáin rogabtha/dessib ocus trírib/it rúama co ndálib/co cétaib, co mílib.